Who are snakes afraid of in nature? Who eats snakes from animals and birds (photo)? Are there white snakes?

 Enemies of snakes significantly reduce their population.
 What animals eat snakes You will find out in this article.

-Snakes appear to be powerful poisonous animals that instill fear in others.
-But there are daredevils who eat them.
-This is:
+Snakes appear to be powerful, poisonous animals that create fear in others.
+But there are brave souls who eat them.
+This:

 • predator birds